v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 Set up to three reminders during the survey window and also a final reminder.

->[!TIP]
+> [!TIP]
->Send two survey reminders per program.
-Survey takers only receive reminders if they haven't completeled their survey.
+> Send two survey reminders per program.
+Survey takers only receive reminders if they haven't completed their survey.

 Use the **Pencil** symbol to open the window and then: